JuliaDynamics/CriticalTransitions.jl/docs/src/examples/RateSystem.md

 ## Applying the parameter ramping

 Now, we want to explore a non-autonomous version of the system by applying a parameter ramping.
-As discussed, we consider a setting where in the past and in the future the system is autnonomous and in between there is a non-autonomous period ``time_interval`` with a time-dependent parameter ramping given by the function ``\lambda(rt)``.
+As discussed, we consider a setting where in the past and in the future the system is autnonomous and in between there is a non-autonomous period ``[t_start,t_end]`` with a time-dependent parameter ramping given by the function ``\lambda(rt)``.
 Choosing different values of the parameter ``r`` allows us to vary the speed of the parameter ramping.

 We start by defining the function `λ(p_lambda, t)`:
 ```@example RateSystem